A Look At World Champion Neeraj Chopra's Net Worth, Brand Deals And More

 View this post on Instagram

-Following Neeraj Chopra’s historic achievement of winning India’s first-ever track-and-field athletics gold medal in Olympics at Tokyo in 2021, he became the face of several brands in a matter of days.
+Following Neeraj Chopra’s historic achievement of winning India’s first track-and-field athletics gold at the Olympics, he became the face of several brands in a matter of days.
 The meteoric rise to fame landed Chopra a number of brand endorsement deals.

 American sports-themed beverage manufacturer Gatorade has had an endorsement deal with Neeraj Chopra since 2018, following his successful stint at the 2018 Asian Games.
 The Indian track-and-field athlete has been a part of multiple digital media advertisement campaigns of the brand.